Small loans can be sent today.

 Apply for a short-term loan for plumbing

 You can apply for a short-term loan, intended for emergencies, to deal with a situation such as this.
-If you choose Sunny and you are accepted, you could have the funds you need in your bank in just 15 minutes.
-That means there should be no delay paying your plumber for the work, and then you can pay back what you’ve borrowed over a period of six to 14 months depending on the amount you borrow.
+If you choose Sunny and you are accepted by one of our broker partnner’s lenders, you could have the funds you need in your bank today#.
+That means there should be no delay in paying your plumber for the work, and then you can pay back what you’ve borrowed over a period of 3 to 36 months depending on the amount you borrow.

 If you’re planning a new bathroom or kitchen installation